 If the logistics sound a little overwhelming or you don’t feel comfortable driving the mountainous switchbacks in the pitch black, you can also consider booking an authorized tour to take you to the top.
 Tours range from 8 to 10 hours depending on where you’re being picked up and include snacks, breakfast and a guide to provide context to your experience.
 Click here for more information.

 If sunrise at Haleakala doesn’t sound like the right option for you, that’s ok!
-You can jump straight into one of the next excursions to start your day or you can spend the morning relaxing on the beach after gorging on tropical fruit for breakfast.
+You can read about our experience visiting Haleakala at sunset on our recent trip to Maui with kids.
+Alternatively you can jump straight into one of the next excursions to start your day or you can spend the morning relaxing on the beach after gorging on tropical fruit for breakfast.

-You should visit Maui without getting out on the water for at least a little while, and there are two great ways to do it.
+You shouldn’t visit Maui without getting out on the water for at least a little while, and there are two great ways to do it.

 Whale Watching on Maui